-In this section, we introduce Feature Importance Rescaling (FIR).
-This data-rescaling method was designed to enhance the evaluation of clustering quality performed by the measures discussed in Section \ref{sec:related_work}, as well as WCSS (\ref{eq:kmeans}).
+In this section, we introduce our Feature Importance Rescaling (FIR) method.
+This data rescaling method was designed to enhance the evaluation of clustering quality performed by the measures discussed in Section \ref{sec:related_work}, as well as WCSS (\ref{eq:kmeans}).
 Our approach achieves this by quantifying the relevance of features and by using this information to rescale the data set accordingly.
-The method is particularly suited for partitional clustering algorithms, such as $k$-means++, which assume that data points are concentrated around the cluster centroid.
+This method is particularly suited for partitional clustering algorithms, such as $k$-means++, which assume the data follows a Gaussian distribution.
+That is, data points are concentrated around the cluster centroid.

 The $k$-means++ algorithm iteratively minimises the within-cluster sum of squares, given by Equation (\ref{eq:kmeans}).
-If we are to apply a rescaling factor $\alpha_{v}$ to each feature $v$, the objective function transforms into:
+If we are to apply a rescaling factor $\alpha_{v}$ to each feature $v$, the objective function becomes

-where $D_{v}$ is the dispersion of feature $v$:
+where $D_{v}$ is the dispersion of feature $v$,

+and $\epsilon>0$ is a small numerical floor ensuring $D_v>0$.
+In practice we set $\epsilon = 10^{-3}$ after range normalisation (see Eq.~\ref{eq:range_normalisation}).
+Features that are globally constant are removed during preprocessing, so a feature with $D_v\approx 0$ indicates it is (near) constant within clusters but distinct across clusters.
+Our method then (appropriately) produces a high weight while normalisation $\sum_v \alpha_v=1$ prevents unbounded dominance.

 Minimising $D_{v}$ aligns well with the optimisation objective of partitional clustering algorithms, which seek to reduce within-cluster variance while maintaining between-cluster separation.
-To determine the optimal feature rescaling factors $\alpha_{v}$, we devise a Lagrangian function with a constraint ensuring that the sum of the rescaling factors equals one:
+That is, we aim to rescale the data favouring features with a low dispersion.
+To determine the optimal feature rescaling factors $\alpha_{v}$, we devise a Lagrangian function with a constraint ensuring that the sum of the rescaling factors equals one,

-Taking partial derivatives with respect to $\alpha_{v}$ and the Lagrange multiplier $\lambda$, we obtain:
+Taking partial derivatives with respect to $\alpha_{v}$ and the Lagrange multiplier $\lambda$, we obtain

-Solving Equation (\ref{eq:1st_partial}) for $\alpha_{v}$, we get:
+Solving Equation (\ref{eq:1st_partial}) for $\alpha_{v}$, we get

-Substituting this into Equation (\ref{eq:2nd_partial}):
+Substituting this into Equation (\ref{eq:2nd_partial})

-Thus, the optimal rescaling factor for a feature $v$ is given by:
+Thus, the optimal rescaling factor for a feature $v$ is given by